 You can see all of Xcaret’s optional activities here.

 The Xcaret Total admission package, which will get you one optional activity from three Optional Activities: Adrenalina, Sea Trek® or Snuba®.
-You also get the buffet and Xcaret Plus admission.
+You also get the lunch buffet and Xcaret Plus admission.
 This is a great deal if you’re already planning to check out one of these activities anyway.

 Xcaret is a big park, and planning a bit before your trip can help make it a lot more comfortable and fun for the whole family.